Mad Max 2 poster

 The inciting incident occurs at 11 minutes when Max discovers the oil refinery compound surrounded by Lord Humungus and his savage gang.
 He witnesses the brutal torture and death of a compound member, revealing the stakes and the terror of the antagonist force..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 47 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat The compound's attempted nighttime escape fails catastrophically.
+Of particular interest, this crucial beat The compound's attempted nighttime escape fails catastrophically.
 Several members are killed by Humungus's gang, and the survivors are forced back into the compound.
 What seemed like a viable plan proves fatal—stakes raise dramatically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 74 minutes initiates the final act resolution at 77% of the runtime.
 Max turns around and returns to the compound.
 He volunteers to drive the tanker rig himself in the final escape attempt, combining his road warrior skills with newfound purpose.
 He chooses community over isolation., demonstrating the transformation achieved throughout the journey.